 Enero es frío (January is cold) El lunes (Monday)

 7. Letters are feminine while numbers are masculine

 La d (d) El 7 (seven)

-Now you can practice what you have learned with the quizzes below and remember to contact your tutor with any question you have about the gender of nouns or to ask for more homework.
+Now you can practice what you have learned with the quizzes below, and remember to contact your tutor with any question you have about gender in Spanish or to ask for more homework.
 Don’t you have a Spanish personal tutor yet?